Region Targets

 Region Coordinates

-The right ascension ( RA ) and declination ( Dec ) for the pointings necessary to cover the region are required and must be entered as ICRS coordinates (International Celestial Reference System).
+The right ascension ( RA ) and declination ( Dec ) for the pointings necessary to cover the region are required and must be entered as ICRS coordinates.
 Note that a Region Target is not required to be geometrically continuous.

 • Dec may be entered in DMS format (dd mm ss.ssss) or as decimal degrees (ddd.dddd).
 Decimal degrees will be converted to DMS.

-There are options to Add, Import, Export, Set Reference Position, Duplicate, Insert Above, and Remove.
+There are options to Add, Import, Export, Set Reference Position, Duplicate, and Remove.

 Latest Update